GASPACS

 Outcomes

 GASPACS successfully completed both objectives.
-It transmitted multiple pictures alongside magnetometer data, showing that the inflatable boom passively stabilized the satellite.
+It transmitted multiple pictures alongside magnetometer data, showing that the inflatable boom stabilized the satellite.

 Contributions

-As a member of the software team I wrote driver and transmission protection software.
-This included ensuring that the satellite could continue to function even if any noncritical piece of hardware (such as a solar panel) failed.
-It also included software to ensure every entry into the transmission queue was formatted correctly, and erased (or dropped) in the case of data corruption.
-The GASPACS software is open-source and can be found here.
+As a member of the software team, I contributed to the project by writing driver and transmission protection software.
+This Python code ensured that the satellite's software would continue to function even if a non-critical piece of hardware (such as a solar panel) failed.
+It also managed the transmission queue to ensure packets were formatted correctly and were dropped if there was any data corruption.